CanastaWiki/Canasta-CLI/docs/guide/devmode.md

 A `.vscode/launch.json` file is automatically created.
 To start debugging:

-1. Open the installation directory in VSCode
+1. Open the installation's root directory in VSCode (not the `mediawiki-code/` subdirectory) — the path mappings require this
 2. Install the **PHP Debug** extension (by Xdebug)
 3. Go to **Run and Debug** (Ctrl+Shift+D / Cmd+Shift+D)
 4. Select **"Listen for Xdebug"** and click the play button